Last updated on

 Red Iresine requires regular pruning to keep it neat, to discourage pests and to control growth.
 Repotting is only necessary when it becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

-Water your Bloodleaf Plant liberally during the growing period while allowing the top 1-2 inches of soil to dry out between waterings to keep the soil consistently moist.
+Water your Iresine herbstii liberally during the growing season while allowing the top 1-2 inches of soil to dry out between waterings to keep the soil consistently moist.
+Avoid overwatering; it causes yellowing leaves and weak stems.

-Decrease watering during the cold period to keep the soil slightly moist as growth is reduced at this time but do not let the soil dry out completely.
+Decrease watering in the cold period to keep the soil slightly moist as growth is reduced at this time.
+Do not let the soil dry out completely to avoid brown-edged, wilting and drooping leaves.

 Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the plant.